Getting Started With Multiple Forms

 Joining Multiple Forms Together

-A button that says Add Join Condition on the GravityView Data Source meta boxNow, select the field you want to join on.
-This should be a field common to both forms (in the example below, we're using the "Email" field).
+5) Select the field you want to join on.
+This should be a field common to both forms; In the example below, we're using the "Entry ID" field.

 After selecting a View layout, you can now add fields from both forms to your View layout.